-Governments can provide funding for permanent and temporary housing and supports aimed at homelessness prevention, such as housing first, supported housing and other context-specific approaches and models.
-There is a need for policies that facilitate access to healthcare and create opportunities for employment.
+Need funding for permanent and temporary housing and supports aimed at homelessness prevention, such as housing first, supported housing and other context-specific approaches and models.
+Need policies that grant access to healthcare and create opportunities for employment.

-$\rightarrow$ Services and systems
+\rightarrow Services and systems

 Need to ensure availability and accessibility of shelters, food, water, basic healthcare, and proper sanitary conditions.
 Outreach programs can be beneficial to address issues prominent among migrant populations, such as language barriers or lack of knowledge about local support infrastructures.
-Interventions are needed to reduce violence and trauma.
+Work on measures to reduce violence and trauma.